 - 1. The telecommunications tower and compound shall be developed in conformance with the Generalized Development Plan titled "Special Use Permit, TAX MAP 21-A-93A, DVP CHANCELLOR SUBSTATION, 11100 GORDON ROAD, FREDERICKSBURG, VA 22407" dated November 21, 2016 and last revised August 15, 2017. - 2.
 New evergreen trees planted south of the existing substation shall be installed at a minimum height of 4 feet. - 3.
-The County shall have first right of refusal for the installation of components for the County's communication system, at no cost to the County.
-The applicant shall make space available/license on the proposed new communication tower for a Spotsylvania County emergency services antenna and waive the typical annual rent, if the antenna installation is feasible from an engineering perspective as determined in good faith by the applicant.
-Any costs to install and provide access will need to be borne by future co-locators, including the County.
-In addition, after the original County equipment is installed, if an escort is required for any future visits to the site for maintenance or equipment changes, the County will be billed for the related costs.
-The County will sign any requisite non-disclosure agreement for this co-location.

-- 4. The final site design and operation of the facility must be in compliance with all other standards outlined in Sec.
+The final site design and operation of the facility must be in compliance with all other standards outlined in Sec.
 23-7A.4.1 of the Code, except for Sec.
-23-7A.4.1.10 as modified as a condition of this permit, 23-7A.4.1.6, and 23-7A.4.1.2. - 5.
-If the operation of this site causes any interference to surrounding broadcast television receivers, amateur radio operations, or County radio system operations, the applicant shall investigate the complaint within thirty (30) days of notice and work with the Spotsylvania County Cable TV and Telecommunications Commission to determine remediation to correct the problem, if it is found to be the fault of the one of the tower vendors.
+23-7A.4.1.0 as modified as a condition of this permit, 23-7A.4.1.6, and 23-7A.4.1.2.

+- 4. If the operation of this site causes any interference to surrounding broadcast television receivers, amateur radio operations, or County radio system operations, the applicant shall investigate the complaint within thirty (30) days of notice and work with the Spotsylvania County Cable TV and Telecommunications Commission to determine remediation to correct the problem, if it is found to be the fault of the one of the tower vendors. - 5.
+The tower's breakpoint shall be designed to have the tower bend in a southwesterly direction away from existing powerlines in the event of failure.